factorial-io/eleventy-plugin-twig/README.md

 }
 ```

-As mentioned in the `eleventyConfig.addPlugin(eleventy-plugin-twig, TWIG_OPTIONS)` some options have to be defined.
+As mentioned in the `eleventyConfig.addPlugin(eleventy-plugin-twig, TWIG_OPTIONS)` some options can be defined **optionally**.
 Currently `@factorial/eleventy-plugin-twig` provides the following configuration object:

 ```js
 /**